mkoura/antithesis/cli/README.md

 anti wallet info
 ```

+Remember to read your wallet passphrase into the `ANTI_WALLET_PASSPHRASE` environment variable before running any command that requires the wallet.

 > Fund your wallet with some tAda tokens on preprod, for example using the [Cardano Testnet Faucet](https://docs.cardano.org/cardano-testnets/tools/faucet/).
 >

 ### Antithesis token

 This is the unique token that identifies the Antithesis access interface.
 You need to refer to it setting the `ANTI_TOKEN_ID` environment variable.